Skip to main content

 Allowance for descendants

-• Living with the taxpayer who applies the family minimum (situation existing on the date of accrual of the tax; December 31 of each year or death of the taxpayer on a different day).
+• Living with the taxpayer who applies the family minimum (situation existing on the date of accrual of the tax; December 31 of each year or the taxpayer's death on a different day).

-Dependence on the latter will be assimilated to living with the taxpayer.
+Dependency on the taxpayer will be considered as cohabitation with the latter.

-• Not have annual income greater than €8,000, excluding exempt income.
+• Not having an annual income exceeding €8,000, excluding tax-exempt income.

-• Do not file personal income tax return with income greater than €1,800.
+• Do not file a IRPF return with income exceeding €1,800.

-They are assimilated to descendants, for the purposes of the application of the family minimum for descendants, in addition to those linked to the taxpayer by guardianship or foster care, to whom their care and custody have been attributed by judicial resolution.
+For the purposes of applying the family minimum for descendants, descendants are considered to include, in addition to those linked to the taxpayer by guardianship or foster care, those who have been granted custody and care by a court order.

-In the event of death of a descendant that generates the right to the minimum for this concept, the applicable amount is 2,400 euros .
+In the event of death of a descendant who generates the right to the minimum for this concept, the applicable amount is 2,400 euros .

-Minimum for descendants (under 25 years of age or with disabilities)
+Minimum for descendants (under 25 years old or with disabilities)

 Tax-free threshold for ascendants